-Check the appropriate box:

-[] Preliminary Information Statement [v] Definitive Information Statement 2.
-Name of Registrant as specified in its charter: GLOI BAL-ESTATE RESORTS, INC. 3.
-Province, country or other jurisdiction of incorpora tion or organization: Metro Manila, Philippines 4.
-SEC Identification Number: AS094-004462 5.
-BIR Tax Identification Code: 000-426-523-000 6.
-9/F Eastwood Global Plaza, Palm Tree Avenue Eastwood City, Bagumbayan, Quezon City Address of principal office 1110 Postal Code 7.
-Registrant's telephone number, including area code e: (632) 5318-4374 8.
-Date, time and place of the meeting of security hol ders by live stream access via Meeting will be through remote communication, a https://geri.com.ph/asm2024/ Il preside the meeting in Quezon City 9.
-Approximate date on which the Information Stater 05 June 2024 nent is first to be sent or given to security holders: 10.
-[No Proxy Solicitations] 11.
-Securities registered pursuant to Sections 8 and 12 on number of shares and amount of debt is applica of the Code or Sections 4 and 8 of the RSA (information ble only to corporate registrants): Title of Each Class Out Number of Shares of Common Stock standing or Amount of Debt Outstanding Common shares 10,986,000,0001 12.
-Are any or all of registrant's securities listed on a St ock Exchange?
-Yes 🗸 No The Registrant's common shares are listed on the Philippine Stock Exchange.
-1 As o s of May 24, 2024
+- Check the appropriate box: [V] Preliminary Information Statement [] Definitive Information Statement - 2.
+Name of Registrant as specified in its charter: GLOBAL-ESTATE RESORTS, INC. - 3.
+Province, country or other jurisdiction of incorporation or organization: Metro Manila, Philippines - 4.
+SEC Identification Number: AS094-004462 - 5.
+BIR Tax Identification Code: 000-426-523-000 - 6.9/F Eastwood Global Plaza, Palm Tree Avenue Eastwood City, Bagumbayan, Quezon City1110Address of principal officePostal Code - 7.
+Registrant's telephone number, including area code: (632) 5318-4374 - 8.
+Date, time and place of the meeting of security holders

+Date : 27 June 2024

+Time : 9:00 a.m.

+Place : by live stream access via https://geri.com.ph/asm2024/

+- Approximate date on which the Information Statement is first to be sent or given to security holders: 05 June 2024 - 10.
+[No Proxy Solicitations] - 11.
+Securities registered pursuant to Sections 8 and 12 of the Code or Sections 4 and 8 of the RSA (information on number of shares and amount of debt is applicable only to corporate registrants):

+Title of Each Class Number of Shares of Common Stock Outstanding or Amount of Debt Outstanding